tw4l/brunnhilde/README.md

 ### HFS-formatted disk images

-To characterize HFS formatted disks, pass both the "-d" and "--hfs" flags as arguments to Brunnhilde, and be sure to use a raw disk image as the source (HFSExplorer is unable to process forensically packaged disk images).
-This functionality works best in Bitcurator.
-Non-Bitcurator environments will require you to install additional dependencies (HFSExplorer and Java) and to configure some Brunnhilde settings, such as the path to the "unhfs.sh" script and potentially the options being passed to it.

-unhfs, the command-line version of HFSExplorer, until recently had a bug that prevented some files from being extracted from HFS disks.
+**nhfs, the command-line version of HFSExplorer, until recently had a bug that prevented some files from being extracted from HFS disks.
 Be sure that you have the [latest version](https://sourceforge.net/projects/catacombae/files/HFSExplorer/0.23.1%20%28snapshot%202016-09-02%29/) of HFSExplorer installed.
-On Bitcurator, this must be done manually by replacing the contents of /usr/share/hfsexplorer with the downloaded and extracted source code.
+On Bitcurator, this must be done manually by replacing the contents of /usr/share/hfsexplorer with the downloaded and extracted source.

 In this patched release, unhfs.sh was renamed to unhfs (without a file extension).
-To work with Brunnhilde, you must either rename this file to 'unhfs.sh' or edit line 452 of Brunnhilde to omit the file extension.
+If file /usr/share/hfsexplorer/bin/unhfs.sh exists in your system, you must update HFSExplorer with the version linked above.**

+To characterize HFS formatted disks, pass both the "-d" and "--hfs" flags as arguments, and be sure to use a raw disk image as the source (HFSExplorer is unable to process forensically packaged disk images).
+This functionality works best in Bitcurator.
+Non-Bitcurator environments will require you to install additional dependencies (HFSExplorer and Java) and to configure some Brunnhilde settings, such as the path to the "unhfs" script and potentially the options being passed to it.

 ### Dependencies

-All dependencies are already installed in Bitcurator (except a slight issue with HFSExplorer - see section above for details).
-See instructions below for installing dependencies if you wish to use Brunnhilde in OS X or a different Linux environment.
+All dependencies are already installed in Bitcurator (except for an issue with HFSExplorer - see section "HFS-formatted disk iamges" above for details).
+See instructions below for installing dependencies if you wish to use Brunnhilde in OS X or a different Linux environment (Brunnhilde is not supported in Windows).

 #### General
-* Python 2.7
+* Python (tested in 2.7 and 3.5)
-* [Siegfried](http://www.itforarchivists.com/siegfried): Brunnhilde is now compatible with all version of Siegfried, including 1.6.1.
-It does not yet have support for MIME-Info or FDD signatures: for Brunnhilde to work, Siegfried must be using the PRONOM signature file only.
-If you have been using MIME-Info or FDD signatures as a replacement for or alongside PRONOM with Siegfried 1.5/1.6 on your machine, entering "roy build" in the terminal should return you to Siegfried's default PRONOM-only identification mode and allow Brunnhilde to work properly.
+* [Siegfried](http://www.itforarchivists.com/siegfried): Brunnhilde is now compatible with all version of Siegfried, including 1.6+.
+It does not support MIME-Info or FDD signatures: for Brunnhilde to work, Siegfried must be using the PRONOM signature file only.
+If you have been using MIME-Info or FDD signatures as a replacement for or alongside PRONOM with Siegfried 1.5/1.6 on your machine, entering "roy build -multi 0" in the terminal should return you to Siegfried's default PRONOM-only identification mode and allow Brunnhilde to work properly.
 * tree: Installed by default in most Linux distros.
 On OS X, install using [Homebrew](http://brewformulas.org/tree).
 If tree is not installed on your machine, a blank tree.txt file will be created instead.
 * [bulk_extractor](https://github.com/simsong/bulk_extractor): Can be built on Linux and OS X from source distribution found [here](https://github.com/simsong/bulk_extractor) or installed using [Homebrew](http://brewformulas.org/BulkExtractor).
 * [ClamAV](https://www.clamav.net): Brunnhilde checks for viruses using ClamAV, which can be built from the source distribution found at [clamav.net](http://clamav.net) or using [Homebrew](http://brewformulas.org/Clamav).